abhishekbhatt948/Devops-Automation-Scripts/README.md

 ### `log_rotation.sh`
 - Rotates and compresses old log files daily to save disk space.

+### `log_deleation.sh`
+- run cron job to Rotates and compresses and delete old log files daily to save disk space.

 ### `disk_alert.sh`
 - Checks disk usage and alerts if it exceeds the threshold.